MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 If you're making an average tech co-op wage, you'll probably make atleast $10,000 - $13,000 in 4 months before taxes.

-So on paper the return on investment of paying co-op fees is **worth while.**
+So on paper the return on investment of paying co-op fees is **worth while.** It's really more of a question of whether you need to pay these fees in the first place.

 ### Payment Breakdown